-- 5. If the level is low, add oil of the proper type, up to the "F" mark on the dipstick.
-(Refer to "Oil Type" on page 5.)
+- If the level is low, remove the cap from the valve cover and add oil of the proper type, up to the "F" mark on the dipstick.
+(Refer to Oil Type on page 4.)
 Always check the level with the dipstick before adding more oil. - NOTE: To prevent extensive engine wear or damage, always maintain the proper oil level in the crankcase.
 Never operate the engine with the oil level below the "L" mark or over the "F" mark on the dipstick.